2006NodeDev/project-1-rkennedy/README.md

 * **Allowed Roles** `admin`

 * **Request**
-  The userid must be presen as well as all fields to update, any field left undefined will not be updated.
+  The user_id must be presen as well as all fields to update, any field left undefined will not be updated.
   ```javascript
     User
   ```